- Search The Registry

 *Eva Jessye was born on this date in 1895.
-She was a Black singer, composer, choral director and actress.
+She was a Black singer, composer, choral director, and actress.

-An expert in harmonics, Jessye’s literary and musical accomplishment spanned over 75 years.
-She was world renowned as a poet and composer.
+An expert in harmonics, Jessye’s literary and musical accomplishments spanned over 75 years.
+She was world-renowned as a poet and composer.
 In 1935, she was appointed the original choral conductor of George Gershwin’s Porgy and Bess and is regarded as the unofficial guardian of the musical score.
 Jessye’s authentic touches to the piece deepened it cultural flavor of the black experience for the fine translation by Gershwin.
 She was featured in the 1944 first annual I Am an American Day initiated by the (then) mayor of New York City.

 The Eva Jessye choir performed in concert at major universities and colleges throughout America for more than forty years.
 In 1963, Jessye directed the official choir for the historic March on Washington.
 The Afro-American Studies Department at the University of Michigan awarded her a Degree in Determination in 1976.
-In 1987, after receiving an honorary Doctor or Art from Eastern Michigan University at the age of ninety-two, she wrote, “You see I am still cuttin’ cane and choppin’ cotton-with might and main-with wide acclaim!”
+In 1987, after receiving an honorary Doctor of Art from Eastern Michigan University at the age of ninety-two, she wrote, “You see I am still cuttin’ cane and choppin’ cotton-with might and main-with wide acclaim!”

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine